-The graph clearly shows the various expenses that the average
+The graph clearly shows the various expenses that the average household incurs.
+With many families, however, savings can be as low as 5%.

 Figure 7.18.
 Stretched drawing

 This example has demonstrated another method for achieving a shadowing effect in figures.
 The reference line can be drawn at any angle from the square or, if such precision is superfluous, the reference need not be drawn at all.
 Simply drag the copy as required, according to your own judgment.
 Text transfer between MacWrite and MacPaint is also possible using the Note Pad or Scrapbook.
 These media are more permanent than the Clipboard.
 Exact proportions on the graph might be accomplished using a protractor on the screen.
 It should be noted, however, that the same distortion evident while printing a MacWrite document containing graphics not using the Tall Adjusted mode is also apparent on the Mac screen.